un1u3/IOST/README.md

 ---

 **Disclaimer**: This is a student-led initiative.
-All contributions and learning are collaborative efforts.
+All contributions and learning are collaborative efforts:)

 *Powered by passion, fueled by innovation* 🚀